Attendance & Punctuality

 Repeated unexcused absences are a violation of the Code of Student Behavior in addition to leading to a reduced grade.
 In addition to academic consequences, students with repeated unexcused absences are subject to the following actions.

 If a student misses six sessions of a 6-week class, four sessions of a 4-week class, or 2 sessions of a 2-week class for reasons other than the allowable sickness or family emergency, the student will be placed on Attendance Alert 1.
 If the student then has another unexcused absence in that class, the student will be invited to a conference with an Associate or Assistant Dean of Students, who will place the student on Attendance Alert 2.
-If a student on Attendance Alert 2 misses yet another class without proper excuse, an Associate or Assistant Dean of Students will call a Student Support Meeting, and the student will likely be suspended from the University.
+If a student on Attendance Alert 2 misses yet another class without proper excuse, the Associate Dean of Students will call a Student Support Meeting, which may include further remedial action.

 Because of the importance of the first lesson of each course, students are expected to be present from the first lesson onward.
 Any student not present when the course instructor calls roll on the first day (except for such compelling reasons as illness or family emergency) may be asked to withdraw from the course.